ooz-zoo/Waitsmart_Software_Testing/README.md

 # CLICK ON FinalApplication folder

-# WITHIN THE final application folder CLICK ON app folder
+# Within the final application folder CLICK ON app folder

-# WITHIN THE app folder CLICK ON src folder
+# Within the app folder CLICK ON src folder

-# within the src folder CLICK ON androidTest/java/com/plainpixel/finalapplication folder
+# Within the src folder CLICK ON androidTest/java/com/plainpixel/finalapplication folder